epicity-cz/model-m/README.md

 # model-m :mask:
-Model of an imaginary town
+Model of an imaginary town.

-This version was used for experiments in the paper, but we recommend to use the branch master or relase v1.0.
+**This version was used for experiments in the paper, but we recommend to use the branch master or relase v1.0.**

 ## Requirements